jameswng/call.py/README.md

                         added as last argument on the command line after all items
-  --sub <string>        subsitute string for first item, default="{}" -v, --verbose         print command to stderr before execution
+  --sub <string>        subsitute string for first item, default="{}" --sep <string>        string use to seperate items when substituting into
+                        argument, default=" "
+  -v, --verbose         print command to stderr before execution